-PLAN, ANALYZE, BUDGET AND MANAGE IT PROJECTS
+PLAN, ANALYZE, BUDGET, AND MANAGE IT

-IT Project Estimating Software - Supports planning efforts throughout the project development lifecycle from concept through analysis, design, procurement, construction, test, training and distribution.
+IT Estimating Software - Supports planning efforts throughout the project development lifecycle from concept through analysis, design, procurement, construction, test, training and distribution.

-IT Project Planning Software - Provides detailed insight into the risks, uncertainty and cost drivers associated with IT project development and ongoing services.
+IT Planning Software - Provides detailed insight into the risks, uncertainty and cost drivers associated with IT project development and ongoing services.